avdalovic/girder-ics/README.md

-# GIRDER: Graph Neural Network Conformal Prediction for Uncertainty Quantification in Industrial Control Systems
+# Graph Neural Network Conformal Prediction for Uncertainty Quantification in Industrial Control Systems

 This repository implements graph neural network-based conformal prediction for uncertainty quantification in Industrial Control Systems (ICS).
 This work is based on the CoRel framework.